ClickHouse/ClickHouse/docs/en/interfaces/third-party_gui.md

 [Tabix documentation](https://tabix.io/doc/).

 ## HouseOps

-[HouseOps](https://github.com/HouseOps/HouseOps) is a unique Desktop ClickHouse Ops UI / IDE for OSX, Linux and Windows.
+[HouseOps](https://github.com/HouseOps/HouseOps) is a UI/IDE for OSX, Linux and Windows.

-### Features:
+Main features:

-- Query builder with syntax highlighting, response viewed in Table and JSON Object.
+- Query builder with syntax highlighting.
+View the response in a table or JSON view.
-- Export results in csv and JSON object.
+- Export query results as CSV or JSON.
-- Processes List with description, Record mode and Kill processes feature.
+- List of processes with descriptions.
+Write mode.
+Ability to stop (`KILL`) a process.
-- Database Graph with all tables and columns with extra informations.
+- Database graph.
+Shows all tables and their columns with additional information.
-- Easy view your columns size.
+- Quick view of the column size.
-- Server settings.
+- Server configuration.

-- Database manangement (soon);
+The following features are planned for development:

-- Users manangement (soon);
+- Database management.
-- Real-Time Data Analytics (soon);
+- User management.
-- Cluster/Infra monitoring (soon);
+- Real-time data analysis.
-- Cluster manangement (soon);
+- Cluster monitoring.
-- Kafka and Replicated tables monitoring (soon);
+- Cluster management.
-- And a lot of others features for you take a beautiful implementation of ClickHouse.
+- Monitoring replicated and Kafka tables.